US economic growth is ‘peaking’

 “From there, well, it’s all downhill for GDP growth,” says Sozzi.
 Hence the expected decrease is 7.5% and 6.5% for the third and fourth quarters respectively.
 For 2022 they expect a slowdown in each quarter and model an increase in the US GDP of 1.5%.

-“Although our economists expect US GDP growth to remain both above trend and above consensus forecasts for the next few quarters, they believe the pace of growth will peak in the next 1 -2 months as the tailwinds of fiscal stimulus and economic reopening reach their maximum impact and then begin to fade, “said Snider.
+“While our economists expect US GDP growth to remain both above trend and above consensus forecasts over the next few quarters, they believe the pace of growth will peak in the next 1 -2 months as the tailwinds of fiscal stimulus and economic reopening reach their maximum impact and then begin to fade, “said Snider.

 “The slowdown in economic growth is also often accompanied by sectoral rotations within the equity market,” Snider added.
 “Cyclical industries tend to lead the market in environments of positive and accelerated economic growth, but as growth peaks and slows, more defensive industries tend to perform better,” the expert concluded.